Worcester Hunt Mosaic: History

 The Worcester Hunt was constructed in the early sixth century, likely during the reign of Justinian I. It is unique among other well-known Byzantine mosaics because it was not located in a place of worship, and it does not depict religious themes.
 Pre-Iconoclastic mosaics such as the Worcester Hunt are valuable sources of early Byzantine art because the political and social upheaval of the Iconoclasm resulted in the destruction of many artistic creations including mosaics.
 The scale of the Worcester Hunt and the location in which it was constructed suggests that it was the private property of a wealthy Byzantine aristocrat.
 This mosaic would have been the centerpiece of a large residence, built for the purpose of leaving a lasting impression upon guests.
 The scale of the Worcester Hunt in comparison to other privately owned Byzantine works of this period demonstrates the extensive time and funding that would have been required to create such a piece.
 The relatively well-preserved state of this large mosaic is also notable because this region experienced frequent earthquakes throughout the centuries.

 In 1268, the Mamluks of Egypt sacked the city of Antioch and most of the inhabitants were killed while others were enslaved.
 The population of Antioch continued a gradual decline over the next few centuries until all that remained of the city were a series of uninhabited ruins.

 One of the dismounted hunters in the mosaic uses a spear to kill dangerous game.

-In 1931, the "Committee for the Excavation of Antioch and Its Vicinity" was created by a coalition of archaeologists funded by Louvre Museum, Baltimore Museum of Art, Worcester Art Museum, Princeton University, and Harvard University.
+In 1931, the "Committee for the Excavation of Antioch and Its Vicinity" was created by a coalition of archaeologists funded by the Louvre Museum, the Baltimore Museum of Art, the Worcester Art Museum, Princeton University, and Harvard University.
 The expedition began in 1932, but archaeologists did not locate any major buildings as they had intended.
 They did however manage to uncover a great deal of mosaics in Antioch and the surrounding areas, including the ones found at Daphne.
 Some of the discoveries remained in modern-day Turkey while others such as the Worcester Hunt were purchased by educational institutions.
 In 1936, Worcester Museum acquired the Worcester Hunt mosaic, where it remains today.